Pablo Fornals: International career

 On 28 March 2016, Fornals won his first cap with the Spain under-21s by playing the full 90 minutes in a 1–0 win against Norway at the Estadio Nueva Condomina.
 On 17 May, he was called up to the full squad by Vicente del Bosque for a friendly with Bosnia and Herzegovina.
 He made his debut 12 days later, replacing Mikel San José in the 3–1 victory at the AFG Arena in St. Gallen, Switzerland.

 Fornals was a member of the team which won the 2019 UEFA European Under-21 Championship in June.
 In the tournament held in Italy and San Marino, he scored in group stage defeats of Belgium (2–1) and Poland (5–0).

-In June 2021, Fornals was called up as a standby for Spain’s UEFA Euro 2020 squad following Sergio Busquets' positive test for COVID-19.
+In June 2021, Fornals was called up as a standby for Spain's UEFA Euro 2020 squad following Sergio Busquets' positive test for COVID-19.
 Making his first start on 8 September, against Kosovo in a 2022 FIFA World Cup qualifier, he scored his first goal for the national side when he opened a 2–0 win in Pristina.

 Personal life

-Fornals' fiancée, Lara, gave birth to their son Martín in November 2021.
+Fornals' wife, Lara, gave birth to their son Martín in November 2021.